maxbossing/WebUntisNotifier/README.md

 Send notifications when lessons are cancelled in WebUntis, because they dont seem to be able to do that themselves.

 ## Usage
+> You will probably have to adapt LessonParser.kt/lessonMap to fit your schedule, as it is currently hardcoded on the times of mine

 1. Build the Project
 2. Build the Docker Container
 3. Mount your config.json at /config.json